Freelance writing for beginners is tough. You don’t know where to start, what to charge and how to find clients.

 I was in the same boat!

-But, I finally figured it out and want to show you an 8-step process I followed.
-The simple process helped me go from clueless, to a healthy pipeline of paid writing clients.
+But, I finally figured it out and want to show you an 8-step process I followed that helped me go from clueless, to a healthy pipeline of paid writing clients.

 Freelance Writing for Beginners: 8 Steps

 - Decide on the TYPE of writing you want to write about

 Note-When I was a freelance writing beginner, I felt super overwhelmed and also had SERIOUS imposter syndrome.

 I took this freelance writing course which taught me everything I know, trained me up from writing noob with no experience to securing paying clients.

 The course leader Elna, is so patient and helpful and I am so very grateful I took this course as it changed my life (an income).
 Thanks Elna!